Enrollment Management

 Understanding Summer Melt in College-Bound Students

 For college-bound students, the transition from school to a higher education institution is a daunting yet exciting journey, full of surprises.
 From receiving the acceptance letter to arriving on campus in the fall, these young adults have to deal with some major enrollment-related responsibilities and decisions that carry significant weight and nerve-racking pressure.
 Consequently, a percentage of enrolled students intending to attend college never make it to campus, leading to summer melt.
-Wondering what that is?
-In this blog, we will discuss the fundamentals of summer melt, the factors contributing to it, and the steps you can take to overcome this problem.

 What is Summer Melt?